waynezhu6/waynezhu6/README.md

 ### Hi there 👋

-My name is Wayne and I'm a 19-year-old developer, currently studying Computer Science as a third-year student at the University of Toronto.
+My name is Wayne and I'm a 20-year-old developer, currently studying Computer Science as a fourth-year student at the University of Toronto.
 Learn more about me at https://waynezhu.ca

-I'm currently looking for a 2022 Summer Internship!
+I'm currently looking for a 2023 Winter/Spring Internship!

 <!--
 **waynezhu6/waynezhu6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.